 As previously noted, node centrality offers an important glance into a person's centrality in a social or letter network.
 In any type of network, there are people who occupy positions with oversized influence based on their status or position between others.
 In Hamilton's personal network, unsurprisingly, he has the greatest centrality with a measure of 79, he is then followed by his son Arran who has a measure of 44, his secretary David Crawford has a degree centrality of 38, then these three men are followed by Lady Gerard (33), an Unknown sender (27), and the Duchess of Hamilton (17).
 Hamilton's high degree of centrality is directly related to his visibility as a public figure and his influence as both a landowner and High Commissioner of Parliament.

 The papers included here constitute both state and personal papers.
 That is why there are distinct hubs outside of state relationships with the monarch and the privy council.
 This is a hetereogenerous material set with letters, memorandums, petitions, proclamations but it is primarly letters.
 The hubs highlight in eight places between Hamilton, his secretary Crawford, his son Arran, his wife the Duchess of Hamilton, John Clark, Lady Gerard, Madam Harcourt, and an Unknown sender.
+The data presented here was collected in two ways, manuscript transcription and metadata collection.
+The networks present reflect the metadata collection rather than the transcriptions themselves, primarily because we can reconstruct that connective network through the detailed metadata available at the Nayional Records for Scotland.
+This fact also accounts for the absence of a sender or receiver in some of the letters - where either the name is unclear or not present.